couchbaselabs/Grocery-Sync-iOS/README.md

 ### Get the frameworks (CouchCocoa as well as the embedded Couchbase server)

-1. [Download and unzip the latest][7] compiled Couchbase.framework.
+1. [Download and unzip the latest][1] compiled Couchbase.framework.
 (Building this is messy, you probably don't want to do it yourself.)
 2. Either [download and unzip the latest][5] compiled CouchCocoa.framework, or [check out the source code][6] and build it yourself.
+(Build the "iOS Framework" scheme, then find CouchCocoa.framework in the build output directory.)
 3. Copy both Couchbase.framework and CouchCocoa.framework into the Frameworks directory of this repo.

 ### Open the Xcode workspace